skills-dev/copilot-code-review/.github/steps/3-step.md

 - Verify changes in the backend are reflected in the frontend (`src/static/**`).
 If possible breaking changes are found, mention them to the developer.
 ```

-1. Commit and push the changes.
+1. Commit and push the instruction files.

 > [!TIP]
 > VS Code has a built-in commands to help manage instructions.
 Try opening the command pallette and searching for `instructions`.